microsoft/BotBuilder-V3/bot-connector-sdk-overview.md

 layout: page
 title: Getting started with the Bot Connector
 permalink: /bot-connector-sdk-getstarted/
-weight: 20
+weight: 200
-parent: Bot Connector SDK
+parent1: Bot Connector SDK
 ---

 ## What is the Bot Connector and why should I use it?